fangsonghub/fangsonghub.github.io/index.md

 {{ news.content |strip_html | truncatewords:200 }}
 {% assign news = site.pages | where: "title", "News" | first%}
 {{ news.excerpt }}

+*  <2024-10-09 Mon> I will serve on the program committee of [PKC 2024](https://pkc.iacr.org/2024/){:target="_blank"} to be held in Sydney, Australia.
+Please submit your excellent papers!

 {% endcomment %}

-*  <2023-03-27 Mon> I will serve on the program committee of [QCRYPT 2023](https://2023.qcrypt.net/){:target="_blank"} to be held at the University of Maryland.
-Please submit your excellent papers!

 * Read [more]({{base}}/news/) ...